The Grooming Manual

 Now imagine taking those problems and applying them to your chest.
 Or back.
 Or armpits.
 Or pubes.
 Not a pretty picture.

-- To reduce the risk of ingrown hairs, use an exfoliating face scrub for men.
-This will removed dead skin cells and lift hairs away from the skin.
+- To reduce the risk of ingrown hairs, exfoliate.
+Our Exfoliating Body Wash removes dead skin cells and lifts hairs away from the skin, helping ensure a smoother shave.

-- Follow with a natural shave cream for men that keeps your skin safe from your blade.
+- Follow with our Smooth Brushless Shave Cream - a soothing, lotion-like shave cream that keeps your skin safe from your blade.

-- Finally, always finish up with a calming, natural aftershave.
-Choose one that leaves your skin relaxed and hydrated.
-Never use one with alcohol - it will only dry and irritate your skin.
+- Finally, always finish up with a calming natural aftershave.
+Choose one that leaves your skin relaxed and hydrated, like our alcohol-free Instant Relief Aftershave.

 Win the Battle with BO

-Shaving works for some men, but isn’t guaranteed to be the right answer.
+Shaving your armpits might help you reduce odor, but isn’t guaranteed to be the right answer.
 If - despite your best efforts - body odor continues to be a problem, speak to your doctor.